protocol/nft-website/docs/tutorial/minting-app.md

  Our [end-to-end experience tutorial](../../tutorial/end-to-end-experience.md) shows how to create a simple web app that mints NFTs on Ethereum, building on a great open-source starter repository called [scaffold-eth](https://github.com/austintgriffith/scaffold-eth).

- In this guide, we'll take a slightly different approach: In order to help you more holistically explore the problem space of minting NFTs, we'll zoom out from the _basic mechanics_ of minting an NFT to instead consider _all the pieces that need to come together_ to build a successful minting platform.
+ In this guide, we'll take a slightly different approach: To help you more holistically explore the problem space of minting NFTs, we'll zoom out from the _basic mechanics_ of minting an NFT to instead consider _all the pieces that need to come together_ to build a successful minting platform.
 If you're considering building your own minting app from scratch, this high-level architectural overview is here to help you along the decision-making process.

 ## Big decisions